FM Ruszt magnetyczny do leja fi 200 jednopoziomowy / N52

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-Additionally, tiny parts of these devices can be problematic in medical diagnosis after entering the body.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these magnets are able to be problematic in medical diagnosis after entering the body.

 If you have a nickel allergy, avoid contact with neodymium magnets.